 The score for the A Major "jig" Fugue Op.
 13 [See menu bar, Free Stuff] is an example of a fugue in which there is an exposition immediately following the opening exposition where the subject and both countersubjects are treated with inverse movement; this adds color and interest to the harmony.

-As we work with inversions and inverse movement in a fugue like this we may discover however that the resulting lines make hidden or parallel fifths or octaves (which are mistakes in composition) when they combine [See blog, Getting Started With Writing, Part XX].
+As we work with true inversion and inverse movement (such passages in a fugue usually involve a blending of both) it is not uncommon to discover that at times the resulting inverted lines may cross, move outside normal voice ranges, or make hidden or parallel fifths or octaves (which are mistakes in composition) when they're inverted combine [See blog, Getting Started With Writing, Part XX].

-This does not make that line any less of a line than one which CAN be worked this way, it's just an indicator, a sign post telling us how we need to handle it.
+This does not make that line any less of a line than one which can be worked without tweaking, it's just an indicator, a sign post telling us how we need to handle it.

-In this situation, no harm, no foul; we either proceed by making the inverted line fit the prevalent tonality by means of tweaking or simply keep inversions out of the music altogether.
+In this situation, no harm, no foul; we either proceed by making the inverted line fit with the prevailing harmonic conditions or simply keep inversions out of the music altogether.